Louisiana Purchase Historic State Park, ArkansasHistorical & Cultural Sites

 Top Things to Do

-• Read the Interpretive Exhibits: Along the boardwalk, wayside exhibits provide detailed information about the Louisiana Purchase, the surveying process, and the unique ecology of the headwater swamp.
-These panels enrich your visit, offering context and deeper understanding of both the historical and natural significance of the area.
-We encourage taking your time to read each one.
+• Read Interpretive Exhibits: Along the boardwalk, numerous wayside exhibits provide detailed information about the Louisiana Purchase, the historical survey, and the unique flora and fauna of the headwater swamp.
+These panels enrich the experience, connecting visitors to the past and the natural world around them.

 Best Time to Visit

-Choosing the best time to visit Louisiana Purchase Historic State Park can significantly enhance your experience, primarily due to weather and insect activity.
-Our team has found that certain seasons offer distinct advantages:
+Choosing the best time to visit Louisiana Purchase Historic State Park can significantly enhance your experience, as the swamp environment is influenced by seasonal changes.
+Our team has considered the climate and visitor experience to offer the following recommendations:

 Where to Stay Nearby

-• Econo Lodge & Suites Brinkley: Another business-friendly option in Brinkley, offering free breakfast, WiFi, and parking.
+• Econo Lodge & Suites Brinkley: Provides free breakfast, WiFi, and parking.

 Sample 2-Day Itinerary